-Cutting gear was used to free a motorist following a two-car collision on the A1 dual carriageway, on January 16.
+Cutting gear was used to free a motorist following a two-car collision on the A1 carriageway between Dromore and Banbridge.

-A statement from the Fire and Rescue Service said: “Crews from Banbridge, Dromore and Lurgan attended a collision on the main A1 dual carriageway near the Halfway House between Banbridge and Dromore.
+A Fire and Rescue Service statement said: “Crews from Banbridge, Dromore and Lurgan attended a collision on the main A1 dual carriageway near the Halfway House between Banbridge and Dromore.

-The NIFRS has attended 25 road traffic collisions between January 1 and January 13 across the province.
+The NIFRS has attended 25 road traffic collisions between January 1 and January 13.
 At these there were four fatalities, 47 casualties and 35 people rescued from their vehicles.

 Dale Ashford, Assistant Chief Fire Officer, said: “Unfortunately we witness first-hand the carnage and devastation caused by a road traffic collision.

 Our role is to stabilise vehicles and rescue people trapped so they can receive urgent medical attention and this is why we work closely with our road safety partners, Department of the Environment Road Safety, the Police and Ambulance Service on initiatives to help improve road user behaviour.

 “By improving our driving habits we can reduce the number of road traffic collisions occurring and consequently reduce the number of deaths and injuries.